minhleathvn/youtube_transcript/README.md

 - Fetches transcripts directly from YouTube API when available
 - Prioritizes Vietnamese and English transcripts
 - Fallback to manual audio extraction and transcription when no transcript is available
+- Detects and handles placeholder transcripts (e.g., "caption is updating...") as non-transcripts
 - Uses OpenAI's Whisper model for high-quality speech recognition
 - Supports language specification and detection
 - Automatic cleanup of temporary files